mozmeao/basket/docs/install.rst

 Use Docker
 ----------

-Basket requires a database (either MySQL or SQLite locally, depending on the ``DATABASE_URL`` setting) and Redis.
+Basket requires a database (either Postgres or SQLite locally, depending on the ``DATABASE_URL`` setting) and Redis.
 We use Docker to run these services.

 The steps to get up and running are these: